This charming Victorian terraced villa has undoubtedly the most spectacular views of the Avon Estuary, Bigbury Bay and Burgh Island.

 Charm oozes from every corner of this quirky property with its relaxed, fresh and bright accommodation, providing

 laid back holiday living within walking distance of one of the finest beaches in the South West.

 The front door leads straight into a spacious utility area, with ample space for wetsuit and surfboard storage.
 Children will be delighted by the bucket and spade corner, and numerous bats, balls and fishing nets.
 In fact, there is everything here you need to make your days at the beach with the kids a resounding success.

-The dishwasher and large fridge freezer are also in this room along with a large shower room for rinsing the sand off your toes (And the dog!)a separate loo, washing machine, tumble dryer and butlers sink.
+The dishwasher and large fridge freezer are also in this room along with a large shower room for rinsing the sand off your toes, a separate loo, washing machine, tumble dryer and butlers sink.

 This leads neatly into a well-equipped kitchen with electric hob and oven.
 Plenty of space for preparing dinner and packing up the picnic.